-SMP Implementation Look Ahead to FYB20 (May 2020 - April 2021)
+SMP Implementation Look Ahead to FYB21 (May 2021 - April 2022)

-While the previous section described the work initiated and completed in FYB19, this section will list the programs and initiatives planned for during FYB20.
-Exhibit 15 lists the projects planned for in FYB20, based on needs identified in the SMP as well as other projects.
+While the previous section described the work initiated and completed in FYB20, this section will list the programs and initiatives planned for during FYB21.
+Exhibit 17 lists the projects planned for in FYB21, based on needs identified in the SMP as well as other projects.
 A list of the project, budget, and brief description are provided.

-EXHIBIT 15 FYB20 Programs/Initiatives
+EXHIBIT 17 FYB21 Programs/Initiatives

-Programs/Initiatives FYB19 Budget Description Sewer Pipeline Rehab Programs SSES \$1,000,000 Systematic inspection of sewer basins based on priority.
-Criteria considered include inflow/infiltration severity, capacity, etc. Basin Renewal \$2,500,000 Replacement or renewal of gravity sewers, based primarily on the SSES program, and 15 inches or less.
-Large Outfall Renewal \$54,900,000 Replacement or renewal of large gravity sewers greater than 15 inches.
-Exhibit 13 and 14 list the specific projects that will be initiated.
-The majority of the projects will be supported by the one of two GEFA loans (one existing loan and one additional loan) Conveyance System Initiatives/Studies Lift Station and Sewer Force Main Assessment \$250,000 Development of a plan for systematic lift station and force main assessment that will identify methodology and frequency of inspections that can be used to feed into the lift station force main replacement program.
-WATS Model Corrosion Analysis \$150,000 Development of WATS (Wastewater Aerobic Through Sewer and Plants) Model to simulate H2S through sewer pipes and water reclamation facilities.
+Programs/Initiatives FYB21 Budget Description SSES \$1,900,000 Systematic inspection of sewer basins based on priority.
+Criteria considered include inflow/infiltration severity, capacity, etc. The W.B.
+Casey basin will be flow monitored this year.
+Basin Renewal \$3,000,000 Replacement or renewal of gravity sewers, based primarily on the SSES program, and 15 inches or less.
+Pressure Sewer Assessment and Rehabilitation Program \$1,000,000 The pressure sewer assessment project currently in progress will define the methodology for identifying priority projects for rehabilitation and recommended techniques for field assessment.
+Large Outfall Renewal \$50,000,000 Replacement or renewal of large gravity sewers greater than 15 inches.
+Exhibit 15 and 16 list the specific projects that will be initiated.
+The majority of the projects will be supported by the one of two GEFA loans (one existing loan and one additional loan).
+CCWA has two twenty-five million dollar GEFA loans to fund these projects.

-Water Reclamation Facilities: Current and Future Plans W.B.
+Water Reclamation Facilities: Current and Future Plans

+W.B.
 Casey WRRF

-The most recent plant upgrade was completed in July 2004 bringing the permitted design treatment capacity to 24 MGD.
-On average the facility operates at around 60% of its permitted capacity.
+The plant upgrade completed in July 2004 brought the permitted design treatment capacity to 24 MGD.
+On average the facility operates at around 70% of its permitted capacity.
 The facility incorporates technologically advanced plant processes and equipment for discharging high quality effluent to maintain permit compliance.
 Facilities include preliminary, primary, biological and secondary treatment facilities.
 The facility also applies various chemicals for controlling plant processes and effluent disinfection.
-The final treatment process is constructed wetland treatment.
+The final treatment process is constructed wetland treatment (up to 17.4 mgd).